kparc/kcc/README.md

 Lets tackle a little problem.
 We will look at a k function that actually does something very useful and implements a familiar algorithm.
-The subject of the game is to figure out how it is implementented in k and to identify the algorithm.
+The subject of the game is to figure out how it is implemented in k and to identify the algorithm.
 It is very useful to dissect all of it on paper, so put your interpreter aside for now.